mcneilljamie/mcfun_eth/DEPLOYMENT.md

-# JAMM Deployment Guide
+# McFun Deployment Guide

 ## Overview

-JAMM is a fair launch token platform on Ethereum with a native DEX.
+McFun is a fair launch token platform on Ethereum with a native DEX.
 This guide will walk you through deploying the smart contracts and configuring the frontend.

 ## Smart Contract Deployment